maxsharabayko/ietf-moq-metrics/draft-sharabayko-moq-metrics.md

 It is RECOMMENDED to synchronize the clocks on both sender and receiver machines before an experiment so that an error associated with a clock drift is as less as possible.

-Transmission Delay (TD) sample is calculated at the receiver side at the moment a payload is received by an application:
+Transmission Delay (TD) sample is calculated at the receiver side at the moment a payload group is received by an application:

 ~~~
 TD = T_NTP_RCV - T_NTP_SND
 ~~~

 where
-- T_NTP_RCV is the system clock time when the payload arrives at the receiver.
+- T_NTP_RCV is the system clock time when the last payload of a group arrives at the receiver.
-  Note that for QUIC streams, the T_NTP_RCV is the time when the very last byte of a stream is received by an application.
-- T_NTP_SND is the NTP 64-Bit Timestamp value extracted from the payload.
+- T_NTP_SND is the NTP 64-Bit Timestamp value extracted from the same payload.

 Note that TD value will be affected by the clock drift, the difference in the system time of the two clocks at the sender and at the receiver.